ndejong/pfsense_fauxapi/README.md

  - addressed a bug with the `system_stats` function that was preventing it from returning, cause by an upstream change(s) in the pfSense code.
  - small dcoumentation fixes
+ - added the [`extras`](https://github.com/ndejong/pfsense_fauxapi/tree/master/extras) path in the project repo as a better place to keep non-package files, client-libs, examples, build tools etc
  - testing against pfSense 2.3.5
  - testing against pfSense 2.4.3